MrNawir/WK1-code-challenge/README.md

 This repository follows the assignment requirements: one folder with three files, one solution per file, and a clear README.

-## Project Setup

-No build or dependencies required.
-You can run each file directly in a web browser console:

-1. Open any web page in Chrome/Firefox.
-2. Open Developer Tools → Console.
-3. Copy the full contents of the respective `challengeX.js` file and paste it into the Console.
-4. Press Enter and follow any prompts.

-Alternatively, you can include the files in a simple HTML page and open it in your browser, but this is not required.

 ## Challenge 1: Student Grade Generator (`challenge1.js`)

-Prompts for student marks (0–100) and prints the grade:
+Checks for student marks (0–100) and prints the grade:

 - A: > 79
 - B: 60–79